DavideBrex/SpikeFlow/README.md

 ### Step 1 - get Snakemake running
 To run this pipeline, you'll first need to install **Snakemake** (version >= 6.3.0).
 Please check the Snakemake documentation on [how to install](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

-If you already have *conda* installed, you can simply create a new environment:
+If you already have *conda* installed, you can simply create a new environment and install Snakemake with:

 ```
 conda create -c bioconda -c conda-forge -n snakemake snakemake